-- Certain Prerequisite for the courses have not been met: - The maximum enrollment for the program has been met: or - 3.
+- Certain prerequisite for the course has not been met: - 2.
+The maximum enrollment for the program has been met; or - 3.
 Beginning courses in the program are not offered in that semester.

 Only students applying for admission as a Declared Student are formally notified of their acceptance.